 The Division of Sport Fish-Southcentral Region continued collection of harvest and fishery information on rockfish as part of the harvest assessment program.
 Rockfish objectives included estimation of 1) species composition, 2) age, sex, and length composition of primary species, and 3) the spatial distribution of rockfish harvest and groundfish effort by port.
-The 2021 total sample size from the sport harvests at Seward, Valdez, Whittier, Kodiak, Central Cook Inlet, and Homer was 461 rockfish (Contact Martin Schuster).
-The Division of Sport Fish conducted research in PWS on the ability of six species of rockfish to resubmerge unassisted when released at the surface.
-This study is ongoing and will be completed during the summer of 2022.
-Results will be published as an ADF&G Fishery Data Series report or journal publication in 2023 (Contact Brittany Blain-Roth or Jay Baumer).
+The 2023 total sample size from the sport harvests at Seward, Valdez, Whittier, Kodiak, Central Cook Inlet, and Homer was 2,989 rockfish, of which 2,122 were black rockfish and 249 were yelloweye rockfish.
+Interviewed anglers in the Southcentral Region caught 13,192 rockfish in 2023, of which 11,223 were retained.
+(Contact Clay McKean).
+The Division of Sport Fish continues to conduct research in PWSA deepwater release of rockfish.
+These studies are ongoing through 2024.
+Results will be published as an ADF&G Fishery Data Series report or journal publication once completed (Contact Brittany Blain-Roth or Donald Arthur).
 In addition, a University of Alaska, Fairbanks Graduate Student/ADF&G Biologist collected life history information on yelloweye rockfish to improve estimates of maturity, fecundity and skip-spawning between Prince William Sound and Northern Gulf of Alaska (Contact Brittany Blain-Roth or Donald Arthur).
 Similar data continue to be collected from black rockfish in the same area.
 Mr. Arthur completed his master's thesis work in 2020, and it is published as "The Reproductive Biology of Yelloweye Rockfish (Sebastes ruberrimus) in Prince William Sound and the Northern Gulf of Alaska."
 The chapters are 1) Maturity, Ovarian Cycle, and Skip Spawning of Yelloweye Rockfish Sebastes ruberrimus in Prince William Sound and the Northern Gulf of Alaska and 2) Fecundity of Yelloweye Rockfish Sebastes ruberrimus in the Northern Gulf of Alaska.
-In addition, a journal publication in the North American Journal of Fisheries Management will be available in April 2022 titled "Alaskan Yelloweye Rockfish Sebastes ruberrimus fecundity revealed through an automated egg count and digital imagery method."
+In addition, a journal publication is available in the North American Journal of Fisheries Management (April 2022) titled "Alaskan Yelloweye Rockfish Sebastes ruberrimus fecundity revealed through an automated egg count and digital imagery method."